VirenChauhan19/The-Gentle-BadAss-Movement-Mindfulness-Framework/README.md

 What "helped" looks like: a person who wakes up, does a 2-minute body scan, scores how they actually feel across ten dimensions, and makes a training decision based on that, not on what the plan says.
 A person who knows the difference between the soreness that means "push through" and the tightness that means "back off."
 A person who can run for thirty more years.

 Why I am the one building this: I have direct access to 25 years of clinical philosophy that has never been digitized.
 My father does not want an app, he wants his methodology in a form that other people can use.
 He is the subject matter expert.
 I am the translator.
 That is my unfair advantage: proximity to the source, and a reason to get it right.

-This argument was written before any AI engagement.
-Every decision in this product is evaluated against it.

 ---